 This is only one of two songs I’m aware of I have performed publicly.
 It takes the death of a very close friend to get me on stage.
 He had been a drummer for several bands I had hung out with since high school.
 Every show he did that I was at, for over 30 years, I’d yell for this song.
 He didn’t particularly like doing it.
 So, he always promised me he’d do it shortly after his funeral.
 So, for his funeral, I did it for him.
 I’m not going to post me doing it, as we just winged it.

 Many years before, I was watching Black Oak Arkansas at my favorite dive in Richmond, KY.
 I was a regular there, they knew me.
 I was front row in a very small, very tight, pit.
-Their entire show I demanded to hear this song.
+Their entire show I kept yelling “Ace of Spades“.
 Finally, for their final encore, Jim “Dandy” Mangrum announced “this one’s for the asshole up front”.
 That was ME!
 They absolutely tore it up.

 Here’s the original.
 Pretty much the first original thrash metal song ever recorded.